-Students in the course will learn about British media and become more literate in blogging, videography, photography and podcasting and learn to use social media in the professional world.
+Students in the course learn about British media from those who work in that industry and become more literate in blogging as a way to learn how to use social media in the professional world.
 As summer student Mo-Jos (mobile journalists), London is our classroom to help you compile a body of work online and stretch your practical and academic skills in one of Europe’s most exciting cities.
 Compelling tours and lectures from professionals who work in the varied journalism fields touch on the entire spectrum of media practice and provide a picture of the rapidly changing industry and its stark differences from American journalism.
 We’ll discuss Britain's news coverage, public relations practices, advertising policies and the pros and cons of each while developing and stretching our technology skills.

 What you learn about British media will surprise you.
 Many Americans assume that British media are a mirror of their American counterparts, but they are not.
 MCJ499/599 will teach you the myriad reasons for the differences, including the answers to these and many other important questions:

 • What are red tops, and are they leading British journalism into the sewer?